talos/6109/posts/free-collaborative-static-site.md

 Metadata generation (the addition of timestamps for the post, the author's name, and tags) is tricky, since we can't customize the interface Github provides.
 However, if we go with a static site builder that we have control over, we can fork the code and modify it as we wish to spare the end-user automatable annotation.

+An immmediate preview of how the post looks can be difficult -- the build process for a static site only takes a few seconds, but you need a server somewhere with the static site generator itself already installed.
+Installing one from scratch, even programmatically, could take a minute.
+This would be unacceptably slow.
+However, with clever use of caching and/or containers, it should be possible to isolate the build to "just the build" and not the requirements -- and that's only takes a few seconds.

 ## Actually building it

 So we've got a neat idea, and it seems like it should be possible.
 How can it really be done?

 While Github provides a built-in static site deployment through [Jekyll](http://jekyllrb.com), we wanted to be able to fully customize the code that builds our site.
-This means that we also have to supply our own continuous integration, which can pick up on changes to the code and rebuild the site.
-We can still take advantage of Github's free hosting by pushing to a `gh-pages` branch.
+This means that we also have to supply our own continuous integration (CI), which can pick up on changes to the code and rebuild the site.
+We can still take advantage of Github's free hosting by having our CI server push the built site to a `gh-pages` branch.

+I chose [Shippable](https://www.shippable.com/) for continuous integration, although YMMV.
+Whichever CI you choose, make sure that it's possible to cache the app that's building the static pages.
+For us, that meant creating a special [Docker container](https://registry.hub.docker.com/u/thegovlab/6109/) and using it as the base for all of our Shippable builds.
+This turned the 30-40 second lag from building all the requirements for Nikola before building the site into just 1-2 seconds to grab the Docker container and 1-2 seconds to build the site.
+Shippable is quite cheap, but you'll need to supply your own box to do the actual build -- if you've got a spare VPS or EC2 instance capable of running Docker, that will do fine.

+Next up is providing everyone a copy of the site that they can work on, and their own preview of their work.
+While this would seem to be a natural use of Github's fork feature, this doesn't work because their forked version couldn't be accessed by the CI without mucking about with their settings and keys.
+Ugly.
+Github also doesn't allow you to fork your own repo.
+Even if you fake this process by creating a blank repo and pushing the existing code to that blank repo, the pull interface system won't recognize that the two repos are related.
+What to do?

+1. Create a separate branch in the main repo for each user
+2. Create "fake forks" by creating blank repos named "<blog>.<user>"
+3. Have people edit their posts on their own branch, but when they commit, have the CI push their changes to `gh-pages` on their "fake fork"

+This allows each person to have a special preview url (for example, http://<project>.github.io/<blog>.<user>, if the main blog URL is https://<project>.github.io/<blog>) thanks to the "fake fork" that the CI pushes to.
+However, they can still use the Github pull request system to request merges into `master` for the real blog deploy.
+No one ever touches the "fake forks".